Jubatian/rrpge-spec/specs/kcall.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the parameters passed to a kernel function are invalid in some manner (such as attempting to access a memory page which is not suitable for the given function) the kernel typically terminates the application.
+If the parameters passed to a kernel function are invalid in some manner (such as attempting to access application data above the application binary size) the kernel typically terminates the application.
 Exceptions from this rule are indicated for the appropriate functions.

 Notes on extensions